-Let's get something straight: nothing can ever substitute the flavor of raw garlic.
+Let's get something straight: nothing can ever substitute the flavour of raw garlic.
 That being said, sometimes preserving garlic makes sense.
-Perhaps you have an overflow of garlic in your kitchen, are prepping ingredients for a future meal or decided to try something new.
+Perhaps you have an overflow of garlic in your kitchen, are prepping ingredients for a future meal or have decided to try something new.
 It only makes sense you learn how to preserve garlic so it's always handy when you need it.

 First, peel your garlic and decide whether you'd rather freeze it whole or chopped.
 Whole garlic cloves may be frozen in small freezer bags and will be a bit mushy when thawed.

 It's ideal to freeze chopped garlic in an ice tray designated for that particular use.
 After the garlic has frozen solid, pop it out of the tray and store it in a freezer bag.
 It's a good idea to double bag it to keep strong odours away from other foods.

 How to store fresh garlic

 In the short term, it is possible to store fresh garlic in the fridge if you plan to use it quickly.
 Having said that, cool conditions tend to promote sprouting.
 While this isn’t harmful, it shows that the garlic is no longer at peak quality.
 If this is all you have to hand, you can cut off the sprouting part and continue to use the rest of the garlic, but its flavour potential may well be limited.
 Another option for storing fresh garlic in your fridge is to pickle it in vinegar, something that retains the fresh taste and doesn’t result in the garlic being overwhelmed by the vinegar due to the natural oils contained in the vegetable.

 How to preserve garlic in oil – a warning

 Garlic and oil can be toxic if left at room temperature or stored in a refrigerator kept above 40°F. That's because garlic's low acidity and the oil's lack of oxygen contribute to the development of Clostridium botulinum, a deadly bacteria.